Marconefs/SFND_Unscented_Kalman_Filter-/README.md

 |  Vy | 00.4344 | 43.7210 | 00.3760 |

-Normalized Innovation Squared (NIS).
-This metric follows a Chi-squared distribution, and gives an approximate idea of whether or not the parameters were initialized in the correct range.
-Fig. 2 and 3 shows NIS values for both LIDAR and RADAR based UKF,
+The Normalized Innovation Squared (NIS) metric follows a Chi-squared distribution, and gives an approximate idea of whether or not the parameters were initialized in the correct range.
+Fig. 2 and 3 shows the resulted NIS values for both LIDAR and RADAR based UKF,

 <p align="center">
   <img src="media/NIS-lidar.png" width="700" height="400" />